 A person with a disorder, on the other hand, will not be able to move forward until it absolutely is removed.
 Reactions may include shutdowns, meltdowns, tearing clothing off.
 His brain cannot shut the feeling out and has an extremely difficult time moving forward without the irritant being gone.

-I'm going to throw in a couple more senses just to make it a little more confusing!
+I'm going to throw in a few more senses just to make it a little more confusing!
 In addition to the ones mentioned, there are also the senses of proprioception and vestibular.
 I'm sorry...fancy words.
 Let me clear it up!

 Proprioception is the sense of self-movement, force and body position.
 When you close your eyes you still know where your hand is.
 When you hold onto a styrofoam cup you "sense" what force is needed to keep it in your hand without crushing it or dropping it.
 You know that when you jump what it will feel like to land.
 What is important to know about proprioception is that it is a "fixer" of many behaviors related to SPD.
 If all else fails head for proprioceptive activities!
 Again, another topic for another blog!